themeum/wp-crowdfunding/readme.txt

 == Changelog ==

+= 2.0.9 =
+Fix: Translation issues
+Fix: Reward remains enabled on the frontend cf-campaign-form even after disabling it
+Update: JS and CSS minified

 = 2.0.8 - 09 December, 2020 =
 New: Latest widgets added from the Backer theme.
 New: WP Mega Menu Compatibility logical issue